teresafinn/teresafinn.github.io/projects/index.md

 ---

 ##  Crafty Projects
-* **Growing Shitake Mushrooms** - The first thing I'm planning to do when I settle into my new DC-digs is to innoculate as many oak logs as I can get my hands on with shitake mushroom spawn.
-I am so excited for this process to begin!
-When I finally get back I'll be throwing a mushroom innoculation party where we'll drill holes into our logs, plug the holes with spawn, and seal them with wax so no foreign or competing molds can siphon resources from the shitake mycelia.
-Do you wanna come?
-Contact me!
-The mycelia will then colonize the logs in 6-18 months (I'm hoping for 6 months) and after this excrutiating wait I can expect my flush of fresh shitake mushrooms.
-Success comes to those with patience, right?!
+* **Growing Shitake Mushrooms** - As of fall 2016, the great shiitake mushroom farming project has begun.
+I've started with 18 oak logs and innoculated them with two different strands of shiitake mushrooms.
+The mushroom innoculation party included drilling holes into oak logs, plugging the holes with spawn, and sealing the holes with wax so no foreign or competing molds can siphon resources from the shitake mycelia.
+The mycelia are now busy colonizing the logs!
+One year of excrutiating waiting later I can expect my first flush of fresh shitake mushrooms.

 * [**Logo and (simple) Digital Art Tinkering**](/projects/digital-art-tinkering) - I have oodles of fun tinkering with photoshop and love digital asset development in general.
 Designing visual identies is creative problem solving - you have a goal, you have infinite options, and you have to choose colors, shapes, typography, etc. to communicate the intended goal.
 I love it!
 I've even developed (with templates) [Ascending Node](http://ascendingnode.ca/)'s live website!